Home Compare LVS vs VIK

 Las Vegas Sands vs Viking Holdings: Which Stock Looks Stronger in 2026?

-Viking holds the cleaner structural position, with the lead spread across profitability and growth.
-Las Vegas Sands still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Viking carrying a narrow edge on growth.
+Las Vegas Sands still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 On the market side, Viking is in better shape — its trend is intact while Las Vegas Sands's trend has broken down.
 That puts structure and market broadly in agreement — Viking's lead looks more confirmed than conflicted.

 Trajectory Similarity